grometmug11/Webpages-Sites/HTML Lessons/UNDERCONSTRUCTION/README.md

 - Blockquote URL Reference with Date Accessed

 HTML Semantic Tags & Boiler Plate: Body
-- Note: autoformatting tags (preset in browser, user controlled)
+- Note: auto formatting tags (preset in browser, user controlled)
-- **Learn Pieces of HTML Sematic Tags and boilerplate while learning autoformatting**
+- **Learn Pieces of HTML Sematic Tags and boilerplate while learning auto formatting**
-- Learn File Naviagation in index.html with hyperlinks to childPages
+- Learn File Navigation in index.html with hyperlinks to childPages

-#### Ideas
-- Use HTML Comments often
-- WHITE SPACE: Compilers in Browsers do not read WHITE SPACE ... that is for WYSIWYG and Humans reading

-- Anatomy of HTML Tag, typed backwards, then text content added later
-  - Angle Brackets
-    - Single & Auto closing, like image: <>
+- Auto Formatting Example Pages
-    - Regular: <></>
-    - Attributes & Attribute Values
-    - Default Attribute Values if no values are specified -

-- Create Headings vs. Paragraph DOC
+  - Headings vs. Paragraph DOC (includes <br>)
     - H1 - H7, p
     - Includes <br>
+  - Ordered and Unordered Lists (simple formatting & more HTML Options)

+Review all pages and visualize where the HTML Sections are using DIVs and inline CSS

+#### Ideas
+Where does inline CSS get added in this list

+Redo Previous auto formatted DOCs with inline CSS (inline rewrites HTML)
+Note: CSS Section and File Overwrite Options

 - Paragraph formatting: copy and past for Essay Project
 - Essay's are the most difficult to read ... probably taught the most in all subjects